Emergency First Aid

 The course is delivered through a variety of case studies and group discussions.
 You will also partake in a practical element to the course after tutorials from the tutor.

 On completion of the Highfield accredited training, the delegate should have greater knowledge of first aid.
-They should know how to record and report accidents of occupational injuries.
+They should know how to record and report accidents of workplace injuries.
 They will be able to confidently administer basic life support and know the recovery position.

 For a more thorough, detailed course we recommend a full three day First Aid at Work.
 The First Aid at Work course is also suitable for anyone working in a high-risk environment.

 Inbetween your certificates expiry date you may want to refresh your knowledge.
 If so why not try the Emergency First Aid eLearning course?